jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </table>
 </div><p></p>

-Sometimes when I have very wide data, I use `dplyr::select()` to roughly reorganize columns.
-This is pretty handy, especially if I eventually have to save results in a csv file for review at a later time.
+With very wide data, `dplyr::select()` can be used to reorganize columns.

 {% highlight r %}
 # shuffle up column positions